-employees and employers) when such taxes apply to uncapped earnings, and (c) value-added taxes.
+well approximated by the top marginal tax rate applying to earnings when combining (a) the top statutory individual income tax rate, (b) social security contributions (of both employees and employers) when such taxes apply to uncapped earnings, and (c) value-added taxes.

-Fourth, there are many sources of variation in both tax policy and labor market regulation, which can be exploited to identify the effect of taxation on mobility in the football market: (a) top tax rates vary across countries and over time, and occasionally on a cohort basis within countries. (b) A number of countries have experimented with special tax schemes offering substantially lower tax rates to immigrant football players.4 (c) The so-called Bosman ruling by the European Court of Justice in 1995 liberalized the football market by lifting pre-existing restrictions on player mobility, which facilitates an analysis of the interaction between taxes and regulation in determining mobility.
-Together, these policy changes create very strong quasiexperimental variation allowing us to identify causal impacts of taxation on location choice.
-For example, the specific design of the special tax schemes to foreigners allows us to control for countryyear fixed effects, thereby eliminating bias from all unobserved time-varying country characteristics that impact location choice.
+Fourth, there are many sources of variation in both tax policy and labor market regulation, which can be exploited to identify the effect of taxation on mobility in the football market: (a) top tax rates vary across countries and over time, and occasionally on a cohort basis within countries. (b) A number of countries have experimented with special tax schemes offering substantially lower tax rates to immigrant football players. (c) The so-called Bosman ruling by the European Court of Justice in 1995 liberalized the football market by lifting pre-existing restrictions on player mobility, which facilitates an analysis of the interaction between taxes and regulation in determining mobility.
+Together, these policy changes create strong quasi-experimental variation allowing us to compellingly identify causal impacts of taxation on location choice.

 The paper consists of three main parts.
 The first part presents reduced-form graphical evidence showing clear effects of taxation on migration.
 We start by considering cross-country correlations between (a) the tax rate on foreign players and the fraction of foreigners in the national league, (b) the tax rate on domestic players and the fraction of native players playing in their home league, and (c) the tax rate on local players and the performance of first-league teams in the country (in a Europe-wide ranking of teams).
 We find strong negative correlations in all three cases, but only for the post-Bosman era.
-In the period prior to the Bosman ruling when the tax mechanism was not allowed to operate freely, the correlations are very weak and mostly insignificant.
-The change in correlations from before to after Bosman suggests that, once mobility was set free, low-tax countries were better able to attract good foreign players and keep good domestic players at home, which in turn lead to an improvement of club performance.

-To provide conclusive evidence, we turn to quasi-experimental evidence from (a) preferential tax schemes to foreigners in Belgium, Denmark, and Spain, (b) a cohort-based tax reform in Greece.
+This suggests that, once mobility was set free, low-tax countries were better able to attract good foreign players and keep good domestic players at home, which in turn lead to an improvement of club performance.
+To provide conclusive evidence, we turn to quasi-experimental evidence from preferential tax schemes to foreigners in Belgium, Denmark, and Spain.
 In each case, we show compelling graphical evidence that international mobility responds to taxation.
 For example, when Spain introduced the Beckham Law in 2005, the fraction of foreigners in the Spanish league immediately and sharply starts to diverge from the fraction of foreigners in the comparable Italian league.
-Moreover, exploiting the specific eligibility rules in the Beckham Law, we show that the extra influx of foreigners in Spain is driven entirely by players eligible for the scheme with no effect on ineligible players.
-This implies that the change in migration was not driven by a non-tax change in the Spanish trend coinciding with the implementation of the Beckham scheme.
-For the other tax reforms, we provide similarly clear evidence that top earnings tax rates impact location choice.